Mounds View Public Schools

-Mounds View Public Schools (District 621) is a school district serving the cities of Arden Hills, Mounds View, New Brighton, North Oaks, Roseville, Shoreview, Vadnais Heights and portions of Spring Lake Park and White Bear Township in Minnesota.
-The district currently operates 14 schools, five education programs, and Laurentian Environmental Center.
+Mounds View Public School District 621 is a school district serving the cities of Arden Hills, Mounds View, New Brighton, North Oaks, Roseville, Shoreview, Vadnais Heights and parts of Spring Lake Park and White Bear Township in Minnesota.
+The district operates 14 schools, five education programs, and Laurentian Environmental Center.

 Schools

 High schools

-Mounds View High School is in the top ten high schools in Minnesota according to the U.S. News & World Report for exceeding expectations when it comes to student performance on reading and math test, and for preparing students for college.
+According to the U.S. News & World Report, Mounds View High School is in the top ten Minnesota high schools for exceeding expectations with regard to student performance in reading and math and for preparing students for college.